Frequently Asked Questions

 Can anyone attend the Awards/Celebrity shows?

-Yes.
-As a matter of fact, we have had groups fly in exclusively for the awards shows and we are also open to other groups who would like to participate at various times throughout the year.
-Please contact us if you are interested in having your group attend a show.
+Absolutely.
+In fact, we have accommodated groups that flew in exclusively for awards shows, and we are open to facilitating similar experiences for other groups at various times throughout the year.
+If you are interested in having your group attend a show, please feel free to reach out to us, and we’ll be delighted to explore the possibilities together.

 How do I know that someone will not steal my ideas?